AkshayDevkate/promdocumentation/README.md

-    Step 1: Download and Install Framework for ProM 6.9 tool
+   'Step 1: Download and Install Framework for ProM 6.9 tool'

   1. Download the PromTool on your machine first according to operating system and system configuration